kellyi/clj-lisp-sandbox/README.md

 ## clj-lisp-sandbox

-Repository for programming exercises from Lisp & other functional programming books in Clojure
+Exercises from functional programming books in clojure.